 Legomaniac90: This troper enjoyed Sailor Moon S, but the end of the season left a bitter taste in his mouth.
 It starts out with Crowning Moment of Heartwarming as Michiru and Haruka give baby Hotaru back to her father.
 However, Haruka then mentions one more thing to do, and from there it all goes downhill.
 Said thing is to approach Sailor Moon while she's still depressed from losing Hotaru, and denigrate her, throw a rock at her, and generally act like a bunch of pricks.
 The two main reasons they are upset are (and I kid you not) "Usagi, you were too kind!" and "You risked the Earth by protecting the Soldier of Destruction!"
 Then they flat out say that Usagi shouldn't be a queen.
 First off, it's not their decision, since Usagi happens to be Princess Serenity and they are supposed to serve her (not the other way around).
 Second, how dare they get angry about Usagi risking the Earth when they did next-to-nothing to help the Inner Senshi and actually hindered them on several occasions?
 Thirdly, if they think Usagi was being too kind when she protected Hotaru, why'd they give Hotaru to her father?
 She (presumably at this point) still has the power to destroy the Earth.
 And lastly, unlike them, Usagi actually has saved the world not once, but twice (four times counting the movies made up to this point).

-Ms CC 93: One moment that infuriated me was in episode 61 when Chibi-Usa pees on the bed, and Usagi gets misblamed and gets punished for it, and Shingo makes fun of her for it.
-It came off as mean-spirited than funny.
-I'l be honest here, I loathe Shingo.
+Ms CC 93: One moment that infuriated me was in episode 61 "Huge Shock for Usagi!
+Mamoru Declares a Break Up" when Chibi-Usa wets the bed, and Usagi gets misblamed and gets punished for it, and Shingo makes fun of her for it.
+It came off as mean-spirited rather than funny.
+I'll be honest here.
+I loathe Shingo.
 I think he's an annoying and useless character and he does nothing good for the show but to annoy Usagi.
 Plus, the fact that viewers are supposed to agree with him annoying Usagi makes it more infuriating and makes me loathe his character even more.
 I know Usagi is supposed to be the Butt Monkey, but this moment took her Butt Monkey status to ridiculous lengths.
 Not cool.

 theAdeptrogue: Sket Dance, halfway through the Happy Birthday Arc, Bossun discovered that his mother and sister are actually not his biological family and started Wangsting about how they are strangers.
 I mean, what?
 He knew them his whole life, and was raised among them, and he immediately called them "strangers" just because they're not blood related?